The programme's context

-One major element of the Climate Action Programme 2030 is a proposal for a new national carbon pricing system that covers the transportation and buildings sectors.
+One major element of the Climate Action Programme 2030 is a proposal for a new national carbon pricing system that covers the transportation and buildings sectors [find a factsheet on the system here].
 With the exception of aviation, these sectors are not currently covered by the existing European Emissions Trading System (ETS), which sets limits on carbon emissions from the energy sector and heavy industry.

 This gradual increase will ensure a "reliable price development,” allowing citizens and companies to get used to the new pricing system and invest in less carbon-intensive alternatives, the government says.
 Instead of targeting direct emitters like power plants, as the ETS does, the national system is aimed at companies that sell heating and transportation fuel.

 Retailers then will have to purchase allowances, thereby creating a "trading platform" that later enables an auctioning and trading of allowances once the fixed price system transforms into a market-based system after 2025.
 If retailers require more allowances than Germany is allowed under its EU-defined emissions budget, they will have to purchase those allowances abroad.
 Retailers are expected to pass along much of the cost to consumers, raising the price of fuels like gasoline, diesel, and heating oil.